Brown, Landrum star as No. 2 Baylor beats Oklahoma 74-53

+NORMAN, Okla. — Her team won and probably will be ranked No. 1 this week, but Baylor coach Kim Mulkey seemed more pessimist than optimist after yet another Big 12 Conference road win.

-NORMAN, Okla. — Juicy Landrum scored 21 points, Kalani Brown added 20 and No. 2 Baylor extended its Big 12 Conference winning streak to 30 games, rolling past Oklahoma 74-53 on Sunday.
+Juicy Landrum scored 21 points, Kalani Brown added 20 and No. 2 Baylor extended its Big 12 winning streak to 30 games, rolling past Oklahoma 74-53 on Sunday.

+Baylor did a lot of things right, perhaps most importantly, winning the rebounding battle 50-32.
+Mulkey fretted all the turnovers - 17 for Baylor, 25 for Oklahoma - that she thought turned the game into a slog.

+“I’m going to try to be as positive as I can, but I’ve got to be honest - I would have turned the TV off watching this game today,” Mulkey said.
+“That was ugly. ...
+It was hard for me to watch.
+I send out a ‘thank-you’ to the fans for staying and watching it.
+It just wasn’t pretty.
+Both teams are talented but it was a rough game today.”

 Oklahoma (5-13, 1-6) has lost six straight games, the worst losing streak for the Sooners in more than two decades.
-Taylor Robertson scored 21 points for the Sooners, who struggled against Baylor’s size most of the game.
+Taylor Robertson scored 21 points for the Sooners, who struggled against Baylor’s size most of the game and posted a season low for points.
 Oklahoma hasn’t beaten Baylor since Feb.
 27, 2015 and has lost eight straight games in the series.

+“I thought we battled,” Oklahoma coach Sherri Coale said.
+“It’s hard to win when you give up 23 offensive boards.
+It’s hard to get offensive rebounds when they’re 6-7, 6-5, 6-3.
+Some of that is positioning and that’s on us ... but part of it is, you’re doing your job and you just can’t contend with that size.”

-The Bears led 38-25 at halftime and pushed their advantage to as many as 21 points in the third quarter and 26 in the fourth quarter.
-Baylor outrebounded Oklahoma 50-32 and limited the Sooners to their season low in points.
+The Lady Bears led 38-25 at halftime and pushed their advantage to as many as 21 points in the third quarter and 26 in the fourth quarter.

+“Height does matter, particularly what we do offensively, it matters,” Mulkey said.
+“We didn’t shoot the ball particularly well, but you expect that.
+That’s part of the game, especially on the road.
+That’s why when you don’t shoot it well, you’d better take care of the basketball, you’d better rebound and you’d better defend.”

 Madi Williams scored 11 points for Oklahoma.